mariotavor/safeHouseSdkExampleCode/README.md

 Then, go through the following steps in order to get the example working (Please note that we are currently in optimization phases and therefore some of the next steps are temporary and will be change promtly).

+0. take the sdk the resides inside the libs/ folder in the example code

 1. Android manifest: add the following **in case of xml merging errors**:

   tools:replace="android:allowBackup,android:icon,android:label,android:theme"